dstadelman/backtest-leverage-long-run/README.md

 # backtest-leverage-long-run

-Attempt to Backtest System Proposed in Leverage for the Long Run
+Attempted backtest of system similar to [Leverage for the Long Run - A Systematic Approach to Managing Risk and Magnifying Returns in Stocks](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2741701).

 ## Setup